 “A very important part of the lexicon of civil rights law is that you cannot create a hostile environment where you make it so people of different races or religions or women feel they can’t function at your institution without being subjected to unlawful discrimination,” she said.

 Oklahoma Attorney General Scott Pruitt said he will work with the university to see if any state laws were broken.

-It's unclear whether more students will be punished for the video, though Boren has promised the SAEs won’t return during his tenure if he can help it.
+It’s unclear whether more students will be punished for the video, though Boren has promised the SAEs won’t return during his tenure if he can help it.

 Boren has promised the fraternity won’t return during his tenure if he can help it.

-"The house will be closed, and as far as I'm concerned, they won't be back," he said.
-"There seems to be a culture in some of these fraternities, and it just has to be snuffed out."
+“The house will be closed, and as far as I’m concerned, they won’t be back,” he said at a Monday news conference.

 CNN’s Alina Machado and Tristan Smith reported from Norman, Oklahoma, and CNN’s Steve Almasy wrote from Atlanta.
 CNN’s Miguel Marquez, Eliott C. McLaughlin, Faith Karimi and AnneClaire Stapleton contributed to this story.